-The University of the Ozarks is accredited by the agencies that follow: North Central Association of Colleges and Secondary Schools (NCA); National Council for Accreditation of Teacher Education (NCATE); and the Arkansas Department of Education (ADE).
-Individual licensure programs are also approved by Specialized Professional Associations and/or the Arkansas Department of Education (ADE), as appropriate.
+The University of the Ozarks is accredited by the agencies that follow: North Central Association of Colleges and Secondary Schools (NCA) and the National Council for Accreditation of Teacher Education (NCATE); and approved by the Arkansas Department of Education (ADE).
+Individual licensure programs are also nationally recognized by Specialized Professional Associations and/or approved by the Arkansas Department of Education (ADE), as appropriate.
 The university is also a member of the American Association of Colleges for Teacher Education (AACTE) and the Association of Independent Liberal Arts Colleges for Teacher Education (AILACTE).